D-Singh11/Would-you-rather/README.md

 ## Installation Instructions

-Install all dependency node modules by navigating to myReads directory and using following command in terminal :
+Install all dependency node modules by navigating to `would-you-rather` directory and using following command in terminal :
 >$ npm install